SEO Guidelines for Content Writers

 - Excerpts for a blog (or to use on social media) – If you have a catchy headline you still need a good lead into your blog post.
 An excerpt shouldn’t just be the first few sentences of the post, but should be an enticing line to get your readers to click on the post and read it.
 You can also use these excerpts on your social media with a link to your blog post.

 - Plus … make sure the content is relevant! more on relevance following.

 - There are many more tips and tricks for SEO writing but this should give you an excellent start!

 I always talk about “relevance” to writers and they don’t always understand the concept because … of course what they are writing is relevant.
 My background is in IT (Information Technology), software development, and databases, and “relevance” has a different meaning to me, as it does to Google and other search engines (which are essentially giant databases).
 Databases are populated for search engines with relevant data, if your web page or blog post is indexed by the search engines they have to determine the indexes, the keywords, the relevance.

 “Relevance” is less about how many times you use a keyword/phrase on a web page or blog post but it is more about the flow of relevant information.
 Today’s search engine algorithms are much smarter than simply counting how many times a word was used.
 A good rule of them should be a middle school essay layout – the introduction sentences should be the most relevant with the body supporting the topic.
 And a summary or conclusion should preface the final call-to-action.

 In other words, the search engines put more value on the content on the top of the page than the bottom of the page.
 And internet readers have very, very short attention spans so get to the point quickly!

-One of the areas that I see this problem over and over again are on ABOUT web pages.
-People tend to write chronologically, which is fine if you lead with a relevant opening statement and then follow-up with a “more about…” sub-title and a chronological list or story.
+One of the areas that I see this problem over and over again is on ABOUT web pages.
+People tend to write chronologically, which is fine if you lead with a relevant opening statement and then follow up with a “more about…” sub-title and a chronological list or story.

 A WordPress Tip